JoeKuhns/PiedPiPer.safariextension/README.md

 ### Version 1.95
 - Fixed youtube fullscreen icon
 - youtube now works on embedded videos
-- Added support for AMAZON video! (still early and possibly buggy)
+- Added support for AMAZON video! (still early and flaky, you may have to reload a few times)
 - Hopefully fixed reliability with the install itself.
 Made the plist more compliant.
 With luck the extension will now stay installed.

 ### Version 1.90